-Credit for students entering Lakeview High School after the first trimester of the ninth grade from a home school program will be considered based on two criteria.
+Credit for students entering Lakeview High School after the first trimester of the ninth grade from a home school program will be considered based on two criteria:

-- If the parent has registered as a homeschool with a third party homeschool entity that maintains academic records and has used curricula from a homeschooling program through an accredited institution, credit will be given based on the transcript received from that accredited institution.
-A copy of the homeschooling curriculum, course offerings, course descriptions, and grading requirements may also be required. - If the parent has not registered as a third party homeschool entity that maintains academic records, credit will be given based on the student's ability to score 77% or higher on the Lakeview High School final exam for each course studied in the home school program.
+- If the parent has registered as a homeschool with the Intermediate School District or other such governmental agency and has used curricula from a homeschooling program through an accredited institution, credit(s) will be given based on the transcript received from that accredited institution.
+A copy of the homeschooling curriculum, course offerings, course descriptions, and grading requirements may also be required. - If the parent has not registered as a homeschool with the Intermediate School District or other such governmental agency, credit(s) will be given based on the student's ability to score 77% or higher on the Lakeview High School final exam for each course studied in the home school program.